 Head and neck cancer involves a team approach in the management of the disease.
 Cancers of the head and neck include areas involving the oral cavity, larynx (voice box), pharynx, salivary glands and nasal cavities.
 Treatment involves specialists like ENT (head and neck) surgeons, medical oncologists, radiation oncologists, and many others to help in this team approach.

 Head and neck cancer accounts for an estimated 3 percent of all cancers in the United States.
-However there are and increasing number of patients being diagnosed in their 30’s and 40’s due in part to the association of human papillomavirus (HPV)-linked cancers.
+However, there are an increasing number of patients being diagnosed in their 30’s and 40’s due in part to the association of human papillomavirus (HPV)-linked cancers.
 With improved treatments, including chemotherapy, these patients are surviving longer than ever before.

 Most head and neck cancers are treated with surgery, radiation therapy, chemotherapy, immunotherapy or targeted therapy, either alone or in combination.

 Surgery is generally considered the first-line treatment for head and neck cancer.
 The goal of surgery is to remove the tumor and affected surrounding tissue.
-Surgical techniques have become state of the art- with some patients having no visible incisions for tumors in certain areas.
-Such modern techniques has led to less recovery time, reduced pain and cause less damage to tissues and muscles that help with eating and other daily activities.
+Surgical techniques have become state-of-the-art — with some patients having no visible incisions for tumors in certain areas.
+Such modern techniques have led to less recovery time, reduced pain and cause less damage to tissues and muscles that help with eating and other daily activities.